 In addition to providing funding, John McAslan + Partners will offer mentoring support to the bursary holder, using their extensive expertise and knowledge of the field to support the effective realisation of the project.

-The 2013 RIBA ICE McAslan Bursary will be launched in May 2013.
+The 2013 RIBA ICE McAslan Bursary will be launched in Summer 2013.
 Please check back nearer the time for further information.

 Contact Hayley Russell via email or on 020 7307 3678 if you have any questions.